What we will cover

 How PPC can boost exposure

-With so much potential traffic available for free through Google, you may find yourself wondering what the purpose of PPC is or when you should be using it.
+With so much potential traffic available for free through Google, you may think its a no brainer in the SEO vs PPC discussion, but PPC has its place, let’s look at when you should be using it.

 To stick with the athletics analogy, a PPC campaign is like a sprint and requires a continuous input of energy (i.e. money) to sustain success.
 A successful Google Ads campaign will see your online ads placed prominently above all organic search results.